-“Most shed breaks are carried out by opportunist thieves, therefore please ensure that you lock and secure your shed and garage.
-In the meantime, I would urge residents to be vigilant and report any suspicious behaviour to police on 101 or call 999 if you believe a crime is in progress.”
+“Most shed breaks are carried out by opportunist thieves, therefore please ensure that you lock and secure your shed and garage and keep items of value locked away.

 For further crime prevention advice visit www.norfolk.police.uk.